TYPO3-Initiatives/dashboard/README.md

 If you already have an account, visit the: [github.com/TYPO3-Initiatives/dashboard](https://github.com/TYPO3-Initiatives/dashboard).

 It is also highly recommended to join our [Slack Channel: #cig-dashboard](https://typo3.slack.com/archives/cig-dashboard).

-When you do pull requests, please be aware to use the [TYPO3 Coding Guidelines](https://docs.typo3.org/m/typo3/guide-contributionworkflow/master/en-us/Appendix/Cgl.html).